Dementia Care Certificate of Completion

 The online, mobile friendly format allows you the flexibility to engage with the course content at anytime.

-- Apply healthy aging principles to care for older adults experiencing a dementia
+- Discuss how to apply healthy aging principles to care for older adults experiencing a dementia

-- Describe specific care strategies that support families and demonstrate knowledge of community resources
+- Describe specific care strategies and community resources available to support families

 - Courses can be taken individually and in any sequence